singularity-htmagarh/open-digital-society/README.md

 # Open Digital Society

-Open Digital Society is a digital marketplace platform where project owners can list and sell their digital products, and buyers can browse, purchase, and download these products securely.
+Open Digital Society is a non-profit digital marketplace platform dedicated to facilitating secure, transparent, and accessible global transactions of digital products between buyers and sellers.
+Our mission is to empower creators, entrepreneurs, and innovators worldwide by providing a trusted space to list, sell, and acquire digital goods—regardless of geography or background.

+We make online business acquisitions fast, safe, and easy for everyone.
+Sellers can maximize their reach and impact, while buyers discover vetted digital products from around the world.
+By removing barriers and prioritizing community-driven values, Open Digital Society helps foster economic opportunity and digital inclusion on a global scale.

 ## Frontend: React Application